jasonwongcp/Diabetes-Prediction/README.md

 | KNN              | 0.74     | 0.69                  |
 | Random Forest    | 0.75     | 0.68                  |

-## Findings and Conclusions
+## 📑 Findings and conclusions

-### Limitations of the Dataset
+Limitations of the dataset

-- The dataset does not distinguish between Type I and II diabetes.
+•	The dataset does not separate Type I and II diabetes
-- Family history and patient races, essential factors for Type I diabetes, are missing.

-### Achieved Goals and Practical Application
+•	The dataset does not contain family history or races of patients, which are important factors for Type I diabetes

+## ✅ Achieved the goal of developing machine learning models
-The project successfully developed machine learning models to predict diabetes risk.
-These models achieved high accuracy (75%) and reasonable recall for non-diabetes cases.
-Proactively managing diabetes risk can lead to substantial healthcare cost savings, potentially saving billions annually in the U.S.
+The project's primary goal was to develop machine learning models capable of predicting the risk of developing diabetes based on patient data during medical visits.
+The logistic regression, KNN, and Random Forest models achieved this goal by providing predictions with relatively high accuracy (75%) and acceptable recall for non-diabetes cases.

+## 💉 Practical application: Healthcare Cost Reduction
+Proactive management of diabetes risk can potentially lead to reduced healthcare costs by preventing or delaying diabetes-related complications that require costly treatments and hospitalizations.
+As previously described, a machine learning model with an accuracy of 75% could potentially save $6.72 per year in the U.S. 💉🏥